MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 ## Is Azure Data Box right for my migration?

-Most of our large enterprise customers do not use Azure Data Box to migrate to OneDrive and SharePoint.
+Most of our large enterprise customers don't use Azure Data Box to migrate to OneDrive and SharePoint.
 Those enterprise customers with more than 500 TB of data have achieved the desired throughput by effectively using multiple computers and using tools such as [Migration Manager](mm-get-started.md).

 The most important thing to understand when deciding if you should use Azure Data Box is your migration's current bottleneck.
 We recommend running a performance test using multiple computers.
 Use a test size that will push your migration boundaries so that you can adequately evaluate your bottleneck.
 Unfortunately, customers often attempt a test pilot that is too small and fail to see accurate results.

 Another factor to consider is the added complexity involved in using the Azure Data Box.
 After loading the data onto the Data Box, you have to allow for the delay caused by shipment time before the data can be copied into an Azure file share.
-Then you still need to perform the same migration steps as you would if you hadn't used it.
+Then you still need to perform the same migration steps as if you hadn't used it.

 **Wrong reasons for using Data Box:**

 - I have a large amount of data
-- I ran a test with one computer, and it was not fast enough
+- I ran a test with one computer, and it wasn't fast enough

 **Correct Reasons for using Data box**

-- My data is in a remote location with very poor connectivity to Microsoft 365
+- My data is in a remote location with poor connectivity to Microsoft 365
 - My source is very low on resources, and I can scale up my migration by using the Azure Data Box

 To learn more about our migration performance, see [General migration performance guidance.](./sharepoint-online-and-onedrive-migration-speed.md)